 I’ve been working on this blog since 2015 and it’s all been worth it because I got to read that with my own two eyes.

 Anyway, the guy from the Trevi Fountain follows Lizzie to the gelateria and introduces himself as Paolo Valisari in a bad Italian accent.
-I’d like to note that per imdb, “Valisari” is how the character’s surname is spelled, even though that’s not a very Italian spelling at all.
+I’d like to note that per imdb, “Valisari” is how the character’s surname is spelled, even though that’s not a very Italian spelling.
 This feels like a good place to note that I’m an asshole who speaks Italian and studied abroad in Italy, so I’m especially picky about a lot of the fuckups in this movie.

 Paolo starts to tell her she looks just like someone he knows named Isabella, and two teenage girls and one grown woman rush over and start screaming “PAOLO!
 ISABELLA!” and paparazzi take their pictures and the woman hands her a giant wheel of cheese because I guess that’s a funny thing that Americans would think might happen in Italy.
 Lizzie is confused until Gordo looks up and notices this billboard: